 Federal-Mogul is a leading global supplier of technology and innovation in vehicle and industrial products for fuel economy, emissions reduction and safety systems.
-Federal-Mogul serves original equipment manufacturers ("OEM") and servicers ("OES") (collectively "OE") of automotive, light, medium and heavyduty commercial vehicles, off-road, agricultural, marine, rail, aerospace, power generation and industrial equipment, as well as the worldwide aftermarket.
+Federal-Mogul serves original equipment manufacturers ("OEM") and servicers ("OES") (collectively "OE") of automotive, light, medium and heavy-duty commercial vehicles, off-road, agricultural, marine, rail, aerospace, power generation and industrial equipment, as well as the global aftermarket.
 Federal-Mogul seeks to participate in both of these markets by leveraging its original equipment product engineering and development capability, manufacturing know-how, and expertise in managing a broad and deep range of replacement parts to service the aftermarket.
 Federal-Mogul is a leading technology supplier and a market share leader in several product categories.
-As of December 31, 2015, Federal-Mogul had current OEM products included on more than 300 global vehicle platforms and more than 700 global powertrains used in light, medium and heavy-duty vehicles.
+As of December 31, 2016, Federal-Mogul had current OEM products included on more than 400 global vehicle platforms and more than 800 global powertrains used in light, medium and heavy-duty vehicles.
 Federal-Mogul offers premium brands, OE replacement and entry/mid level products for all aftermarket customers.
 Therefore, Federal-Mogul can be first to the aftermarket with new products, service expertise and customer support.

 Federal-Mogul operates with two end-customer focused businesses.
 The Powertrain business focuses on original equipment powertrain products for automotive, heavy-duty and industrial applications.
-The Motorparts business sells and distributes a broad portfolio of products in the global aftermarket, including more than 20 globally-recognized brands.
-Federal-Mogul also serves original equipment manufacturers with products including braking, wipers and a limited range of chassis.
+The Motorparts business sells and distributes a broad portfolio of products in the global aftermarket and also serves original equipment manufacturers with products including braking, wipers and a limited range of components.
 This organizational model allows for a strong product line focus benefiting both original equipment and aftermarket customers and enables Federal-Mogul to be responsive to customers' needs for superior products and to promote greater identification with Federal-Mogul premium brands.
 Additionally, this organizational model enhances management focus to capitalize on opportunities for organic or acquisition growth, profit improvement, capital allocation and business model optimization in line with the unique requirements of the two different customer bases and business models.

-Federal-Mogul has manufacturing facilities and distribution centers in 25 countries and, accordingly, Federal-Mogul's businesses derive sales from both domestic and international markets.
+Federal-Mogul has manufacturing facilities and distribution centers in 24 countries and, accordingly, Federal-Mogul's businesses derive sales from both domestic and international markets.
 The attendant risks of Federal-Mogul's international operations are primarily related to currency fluctuations, changes in local economic and political conditions, extraterritorial effects of United States laws such as the Foreign Corrupt Practices Act, and changes in laws and regulations.

-Federal-Mogul is a reporting company under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and files annual, quarterly and current reports, proxy statements and other information with the Securities and Exchange Commission (the "SEC") that are publicly available.
+Federal-Mogul is a reporting company under the Exchange Act and files annual, quarterly and current reports, proxy statements and other information with the Securities and Exchange Commission ("SEC") that are publicly available.